Binyavanga Wainaina spoke eloquently about his writing career and his life, and how the two are intertwined, at Wits University recently.

 ‘I am on a journey to write a novel that defends myself.
 It’ll come very soon.
 I’ve got two books contracted but I’ve been feeling the novel knocking on my door.
 I try to focus on the two non-fiction books, and then I’ll feel the novel knocking on my door very urgently.’

-Wainaina says he has several novels floating around, including one that local publisher Kwela Books was very excited to publish back before he won the Caine Prize—’And thank God they didn’t’—but he feels now he could live up to his own honesty in fiction.
+Wainaina revealed that in fact he has several novels floating around, including one that local publisher Kwela Books was very excited to publish back before he won the Caine Prize—‘And thank God they didn’t’—but he feels now he could live up to his own honesty in fiction.

-‘So there have been attempts to write a novel,’ he adds, ‘but now I feel that I came out because I wanted to write a novel being myself, being gay.’
+‘So there have been attempts to write a novel,’ he said, ‘but now I feel that I came out because I wanted to write a novel being myself, being gay.’

 Wainaina said for African writers it is often the case that the personal and the political collide, no matter how hard you try to keep them apart.